AOSC-Archive/aosc-wiki/kb/sys/00003-jack-configuration.md

 # JACK Audio Connection Kit

 JACK is a super low latency sound toolkit.
 It provides builtin DSP, sound server and sound routing to suit your daily usage and pro-audio production needs.
+However, given the nature of this kit of software, it is not possible for us to provide an out-of-the-box configuartion that works to suite your needs.

 # Installation & Configuration